- Detected secrets

 To search for other types of secrets in your repositories, you can customize analyzer rulesets.

-To propose a new detection rule for all users of pipeline secret detection, create a merge request against the file containing the default rules.
+To propose a new detection rule for all users of pipeline secret detection, see our single source of truth for our rules and follow the guidance to create a merge request.

 If you operate a cloud or SaaS product and you’re interested in partnering with GitLab to better protect your users, learn more about our partner program for leaked credential notifications.